simolus3/drift/docs/pages/docs/Advanced Features/builder_options.md

 * `named_parameters`: Generates named parameters for named variables in SQL queries.
 * `named_parameters_always_required`: All named parameters (generated if `named_parameters` option is `true`) will be required in Dart.
 * `new_sql_code_generation`: Generates SQL statements from the parsed AST instead of replacing substrings.
 This will also remove unnecessary whitespace and comments.
   If enabling this option breaks your queries, please file an issue!
-* `compatible_mode_generation`: Generates more compatible SQL queries (escapes all identifier) from the parsed AST.
-  It is required to use the Postgres extension.
-It is also necessary to enable `new_sql_code_generation` option for this setting.
-  Enabling this option may break your current custom queries!
 * `scoped_dart_components`: Generates a function parameter for [Dart placeholders]({{ '../Using SQL/moor_files.md#dart-components-in-sql' | pageUrl }}) in SQL.
   The function has a parameter for each table that is available in the query, making it easier to get aliases right when using
   Dart placeholders.

-## Assumed sqlite environment
+## Assumed SQL environment

+You can configure the SQL dialect you want to target with the `sql` build option.
-You can configure the assumed sqlite version and available extensions.
+When using sqlite, you can further configure the assumed sqlite3 version and enabled extensions for more accurate analysis.

-These options are used during analysis only and don't have an impact on the actual sqlite version at runtime.
+Note that these options are used for static analysis only and don't have an impact on the actual sqlite version at runtime.

 To define the sqlite version to use, set `sqlite.version` to the `major.minor`